ing-bank/lion/packages/ajax/docs/cache-technical-docs.md

 The configuration is used by the interceptors to determine what to put in the cache and when to use the cached data.

 A cache configuration per action (pre `get` etc) can be placed in ajax configuration in `lionCacheOptions` field, it needed for situations when you want your, for instance, `get` request to have specific cache parameters, like `timeToLive`.

-## Decisions

-### Service Worker

-We used to have an implementation in the service worker, but we've chosen not to use it.

-The main reason was that a service worker is not available for IE11.
-Previously we had the Redux store that we used to cache responses and share the data between features that needed it.
-This was also to relieve the backend from receiving too many calls.
-Now that service workers aren't available in IE11, we would see an increase in calls to the particular APIs.
-This was unacceptable.